System-Verification-Lab/Quokka-Sharp/README.md

 QuiZX_PATH = "/Users/meij/quizx/quizx/target/debug/measure_test"
 GPMC_PATH = "/Users/meij/Desktop/qc2cnf/tools/GPMC"
 ```
+Note that QuiZX_PATH should be the path of executable file of measure_test and GPMC_PATH should be the path of the project GPMC.

 ## Usage
 Set the timeout in settings.py, and the unit is second here.